Design, production, glaze formulation, firing, shipping, emailing; you get it...

 Sometimes you need a hand getting everything done.
 I occasionally have both formal and informal studio assistants who rock, as well as the best community of fellow potters to procrastinate and collaborate with daily.

 I grew up on the water and in the woods around the San Francisco Bay, soaking up the sights, sounds, and flavors of the Bay Area.
-My earliest adventures included setting out solo in my little row boat, Buttercup.
-Those adventures often entailed long day dreams, communing with seals, and getting swept away by tides with a small amount of panic and frantic rowing because I was not supposed to have traveled so far to begin with.
-With the Santa Cruz Mountains at my back door, an afternoon napping or hiking in soft redwoods and oak woodlands followed by a foggy walk on the beach, balanced the ever-busy bay area culture with an idyllic respite.
+My earliest adventures included setting out solo in my little rowboat, Buttercup.
+Those adventures often entailed long daydreams, communing with seals, and getting swept away by tides with a small amount of panic and frantic rowing because I was not supposed to have traveled so far to begin with.
+With the Santa Cruz Mountains at my back door, an afternoon hike in soft redwoods and oak woodlands, balanced the ever-busy hum of bay area culture.